RebeccaHull/causal_inference/README.md

   CMS or TF (all are needed in the end I believe) (?)
 - LCS, CE, CMS, TF, I, CLV – Pipe, Fork, Collider, Fork, Condition on CE or CMS or TF or I (all are needed in the end I believe) (?)
-- LCS, UP, CLV – Pipe, Condition on UP
-- LCS, LTE, CLV – Pipe, Condition on LTE

-Adjustment Set: I, TF, CMS, CE, UP, and LTE.
+Adjustment Set: I, TF, CMS, and CE.

 ## Project Organization